📊Causal Inference

 Bandwidth Selection and Local Linear Regression

-• Bandwidth defines the analysis window—only observations within this range of the cutoff contribute to estimation
+Bandwidth defines the analysis window around the cutoff.
+Only observations within this range contribute to estimation.
+Choosing the right bandwidth involves a direct tradeoff:

-• Narrower bandwidths reduce bias by focusing on observations most similar to each other, but increase variance due to smaller sample sizes
+• Narrower bandwidths reduce bias by focusing on observations most similar to each other, but they increase variance because fewer observations means noisier estimates.

 Graphical Analysis and Visualization in RDD

-• Binned scatter plots show average outcomes at different values of the running variable—a visible "jump" at the cutoff signals a treatment effect
+• Binned scatter plots show average outcomes at different values of the running variable.
+A visible "jump" at the cutoff signals a treatment effect.
+These plots also reveal the shape of the underlying relationship on each side.

-• Fitted regression lines on either side of the cutoff help visualize the estimated discontinuity and functional form assumptions
+• Fitted regression lines on either side of the cutoff help visualize the estimated discontinuity and make the functional form assumptions transparent.

-• Graphs serve as transparency devices, allowing readers to assess whether the effect is real or an artifact of modeling choices
+• Graphs serve as transparency devices, allowing readers to assess whether the effect is real or an artifact of modeling choices.
+If the jump isn't visible in the raw data, a statistically significant estimate should be treated with skepticism.

 Compare: Wide bandwidth vs. Narrow bandwidth—wider bandwidths give you more statistical power but assume the relationship between the running variable and outcome is correctly specified far from the cutoff.
 Narrow bandwidths are more credible but noisier.
 Always report results across multiple bandwidths.